M66B/FairEmail/FAQ.md

 category:promotions
 ```

+Unfortunately, this is not possible for snoozed messages folder.

-Pull down the folders list in FairEmail to refresh the folder list
+You can use *Force sync* in the three-dots menu of the unified inbox to let FairEmail synchronize the folder list again
-and long press the category folders to enable synchronization.
+and you can long press the folders to enable synchronization.

 <br />